DiDavilaG/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a PhD candidate in the Institute of Political Science at Leiden University.
-My research focuses on political parties in Latin America; party performance evaluations; party-voter linkages (mobilization strategies); and the mechanisms that foster the change of ethnic identities.
-My PhD dissertation looks into the case of the Ecuadorian ethnic party Pachakutik.
-I research the party's performance, the party's mobilization strategies and how the party segments them (following a spatial perspective), and the party’s role at advancing recognition policies for the indigenous population that have fostered the groups’ division.
-My work is entirely bilingual: I research, write, and teach in both english and spanish.
+My doctoral defence is scheduled for July 1, 2021.My research focuses on political parties’ survival, parties’ mobilizations strategies, and the mechanisms that foster changes of ethnic identities.
+My dissertation, “Surviving against all odds: Pachakutik’s electoral support, mobilisation strategies, and goal achievement between 1996 and 2019” proposes a theory of party survival that focuses on parties with low levels of electoral support and scarce resources.
+To illustrate my argument, I use the case of Pachakutik, an indigenous party from Ecuador.
+I completed over 11 months of fieldwork in Ecuador, where I conducted elite interviews and archival work.
+My work is entirely bilingual: I research, write, and teach in english and spanish.

 Before joining Leiden University, I served at the Ecuadorian Mission to the Organization of American States (OAS) in Washington D.C. as Second Secretary Alternate Representative of Ecuador.
 I joined the Permanent Mission in July 2012.
 My work there concentrated on the negotiation of Inter-American Human rights conventions.